knowledgecode/WebSocket-for-Android/README.md

 #### Notes
  - WSS protocol is only supported TLS.
 SSLv3 is not.
  - Android 3.x (Honeycomb) are not supported (maybe work, but not tested).
  - A new WebView based on Chromium supports WebSockets.
-Specifically Android 4.4 (KitKat) or later support them, so this plugin is **NOT** used on them by default.
+Specifically Android 4.4 (KitKat) and later support them, so this plugin is **NOT** used on them by default.
  - This plugin can be used [Crosswalk](https://crosswalk-project.org/) together in `cordova-android@4.0.0`.
 In this case also this is not used by default because it supports WebSockets.
  - If include Android 5.x (Lollipop) as target, would be better to build with `cordova-android@3.7.1` or later.